 There are benefits to both, so it is worth doing research on the cost of both types of accommodations and then deciding which best suits their circumstances.
 If your child is a home student, they can apply for a maintenance loan to help cover the cost of accommodation and living costs.

-If your child is thinking of taking a room in halls of residence, see our ‘Why live in halls?’ and Living in accommodation guidance.
+If your child is thinking of taking a room in halls of residence, see our Living in accommodation guidance.
 If they are thinking of renting privately, please see our information about renting private accommodation to help them navigate the private sector safely.

 What kind of facilities will my child have access to in accommodation?

 All undergraduate students who take up a place at Imperial are guaranteed accommodation in halls of residence in their first year if they are eligible.
 Facilities in halls of residence include a laundry room, TV/games room and a shared kitchen space.
 Accessible rooms and facilities are available if requested.